rackerlabs/technical-blog/content/blog/2020/2020-10-28-secure-active-directory-authentication-for-weblogic-server/index.md

 ---

-This post explains how to secure Microsoft&reg; Active Directory (AD) authentication by using Secure Sockets Layer (SSL).
+This post explains how to secure Microsoft&reg; Active Directory&reg; (AD) authentication by using Secure Sockets Layer (SSL).

 <!--more-->